 You need to provide a valid email address to register an account on the System.
 One email can be used to register for one account and process for one application only.
 If you want to register two accounts at the same time, you should register with two different emails.

-Kindly note that your registered email address cannot be changed upon successful registration.
-Please make sure that your registered email is valid and check it regularly to receive application-related notifications.
+Please note that your registered email address cannot be changed upon successful registration.
+Please make sure that your registered email is valid throughout the whole application process and check it regularly to receive application-related notifications.

 + Q3 : The Online Visa Application System has listed out the required application documents.
 What should I do if I am not able to provide the application document(s) as stated on the System?